International bestseller Deon Meyer joins Pan Macmillan in six-figure swoop

 The opening episode of GRACE, based on the first Roy Grace novel, DEAD SIMPLE, was broadcast in March 2021 with John Simm starring in the lead role as the tenacious detective.
 It was a TV Pick of the Day across all the major UK newspapers, appeared on ITV 1’s prime Sunday night slot and viewing figures quickly reached more than 8.8 million, with glowing reviews.

 The second series was broadcast in 2022, starting with LOOKING GOOD DEAD, which like the subsequent episode NOT DEAD ENOUGH, topped the chart as most-watched UK TV show of the night.
 DEAD MAN’S FOOTSTEPS and DEAD TOMORROW followed.
 The popular streamer Britbox brought the GRACE series to US and Canadian viewers in 2021, followed by further world territories.
-The third series, DEAD LIKE YOU, DEAD MAN’S GRIP and NOT DEAD YET, began airing in March 2023, with the fourth series date due to be announced soon.
+The third series, DEAD LIKE YOU, DEAD MAN’S GRIP and NOT DEAD YET, began airing in March 2023.

-The series has been commissioned by ITV’s Head of Drama, Polly Hill, and Drama Commissioner, Huw Kennair Jones.
-Huw will oversee production from ITV’s perspective.
+The series was commissioned by ITV’s Head of Drama, Polly Hill, and Drama Commissioner, Huw Kennair Jones.

 GRACE is a co-production between Tall Story Pictures, part of ITV Studios, and Vaudeville Productions.
 Executive producers are Phil Hunter for Tall Story Pictures, and Andrew O'Connor and Paul Sandler for Vaudeville Productions, Kiaran Murray-Smith and Peter James.

-The paperback edition of the 19th book in the Grace series, STOP THEM DEAD, will be published by Pan Macmillan on 25 April 2024.
-Peter’s next book, THEY THOUGHT I WAS DEAD, reveals the truth behind the dramatic disappearance of Roy Grace’s first wife, Sandy.
-It will thrill readers of the Grace series and new fans alike with its gripping story of a woman on the run; Pan Macmillan will publish on 9th May 2024.
-Peter is also currently writing the 20th Roy Grace title.
+The 20th book in the series, ONE OF US IS DEAD, will be published by Pan Macmillan on 24 September 2024.
+The paperback edition of THEY THOUGHT I WAS DEAD, which reveals the truth behind the dramatic disappearance of Roy Grace’s first wife, Sandy, will be published on 7th November 2024.
+The hardback edition flew straight to Number One in the Sunday Times bestseller charts.
+Peter is currently writing the 21st Roy Grace title.

 About Peter James